Experienced and beginner amateur gardeners

 - visit gardens both in the area and further afield – details on the website and at our monthly meetings

 - are affiliated to the RHS

 All this for only £5 per person per annum – terrific value!
 More information on how to join can be found here.

 We are also members of the Gold Club, a group of Garden Centres – Brimsmore Gardens, Yeovil, Poundbury Gardens, near Dorchester and Castle Gardens, Sherborne.
 For more information about The Gold Club click here: http://www.thegardeneronline.co.uk/the-gold-club

-The subject of our next talk on Friday, 14th June is ‘The Scented Garden’ by Jeremy Wilson.
-Jeremy, an ex-head gardener at private estates, who now runs his own nursery, will show us how we can have scented plants in our gardens nearly all year round and explain the relationship between scented flowers and pollinating insects.
+On Friday, 14th June we were treated to a talk on ‘The Scented Garden’ by Jeremy Wilson.
+Jeremy, an ex-head gardener at private estates, now runs his own nursery, and he explained the relationship between scented flowers and pollinating insects while showing us how we can have scented plants in our gardens nearly all year round.
+A delight for the senses!
+For a full report of his talk, click here.